Not sure about the differences between network and standalone licenses? No worries! Read on for an in-depth explanation of each license model:

 User-managed license movement

-The ability for the user to be able to activate and return their license at will is a big advantage.
+The ability for the user to activate and return their license at will is a big advantage.
 It allows teams the freedom to share a license, while still giving individuals the freedom to take a license off-site or off-Internet.
 As long as a team sharing a license communicates effectively, the license can be passed around to whoever needs it at the moment, by returning the license from one PC and activating to another.

 History Log